How to make the best cucumber salad! We toss thinly sliced cucumbers with a sweet, tangy dressing made of vinegar, a

 Adam and Joanne's Tips

 - Seedless cucumbers: You will often find seedless cucumbers sold wrapped in plastic.
-They have a thinner skin and are a little sweeter than regular cucumbers.
+They have thinner skin and are a little sweeter than regular cucumbers.
 Other names include English cucumber and hothouse cucumber.
 If you cannot find them, use regular cucumbers and use a spoon to scoop out the seeds before slicing.
 If the cucumbers have thicker, waxy peel, we recommend peeling all or some of it away.

 - Variation – Add Lettuce: After marinating the cucumbers, you will notice quite a bit of liquid will be sitting at the bottom of the bowl.
 If you would like, transfer some of the liquid to a small bowl then whisk in 2 to 4 tablespoons of olive oil, making a salad dressing.
 Then, tear up lettuce leaves, toss with dressing and serve cucumbers on top.

 - We like the cucumbers thinly sliced.
 You have two choices when slicing — use a sharp knife or use a mandoline slicer.
 If you have it, the mandoline does wonders with making things go quickly.
 If you’re using a mandoline, buy yourself a kevlar glove for safety.